Ed Begley Jr.

-Early life
+Early life and education

 Begley was born in 1949 in Los Angeles, California, to Allene Jeanne Sanders and Oscar-winning film actor Ed Begley.
-When Begley Jr. was born, Begley Sr. was married to Amanda Huff, who died when Begley Jr. was 7 years old.
+At the time, Begley Sr. was still married to Amanda Huff.
+She died of cancer when Begley Jr. was 7 years old.
 Until he was 16, Begley Jr. believed that Huff was his biological mother.
-He only later became acquainted with Sanders, his biological mother.
+He only later became acquainted with his biological mother.